xenon007/ai-engineering-hub/gpt-oss-thinking-ui/README.md

 # Run GPT-OSS Locally with Thinking UI 🧠

-**Run GPT-OSS:20B completely locally using Ollama** with a beautiful Streamlit interface that shows the model's **thinking process** in real-time.

 Experience the power of GPT-OSS reasoning locally - see exactly how the model thinks through problems before giving you answers.

 ## Why This Matters